tmwagency/labs-blog/_posts/2015-01-25-creating-a-web-app-with-grunt-part-2.md

 ## Adding Search Functionality
-At this point, we have successfully displayed weather information for a user’s coordinates, and we can further improve our application adding a search feature, so that we can get temperature information for practically any location in the world, based on user-entered text.
+At this point, we have successfully displayed weather information for a user’s coordinates, and we can further improve our application by adding a search feature, so that we can get temperature information for practically any location in the world, based on user-entered text.

 The input text field already exists in the HTML code, but is currently not functional.
 In this section we’ll go through the logic for using a search term.
 To reiterate, we want to do the following: